-I am stepping back from most social media and will visit with less frequency.
 Everyday Aspergers Facebook page will remain active but with less postings.
 Today, there are a plenitude of autistics out there on social media spreading autism news and offering insights.
 Spectrum Suite has an extensive resource place and there are many blogs by autistics and great autism leaders.

 I will be launching AVA: Autism Volunteer Association, a (free) professional organization founded by Spectrum Suite.
 Members are autistics and those associated with the autism community and culture.
 Members include individuals from all walks of life.
 The goal of the Autism Volunteer Association is to provide a professional, safe and accepting place to share accessible and affordable resources to the benefit of the autism community.
-I will visit the forum on some Tuesdays.

 If you venture out to new groups in the autism community, remember there are many, many kind and supportive folks out there.
 Ask around.
 There are many closed groups on Facebook with members who will accept you and support you.
 Don’t let the sour apples or “autism police” stop you from seeking out support and being yourself.
 Leave the groups that spread hate, intolerance, and gossip.
 Self-identify for yourself and no one else.
 And try not to create division between the autism community and other organizations, non-autistics, and/or other autistics.
 That does more harm than good.
 Avoid some activists (and activist groups) and autistic leaders who are bent on using their self-created platform for their own selfish purposes, even at the expense of other autistics.
 Remember to be the best version of you.
 Treat others with kindness, respect, and encouragement.
 You are the difference.
 And you are the light.
 If you are ever discouraged, please reach out to someone and please know you are of great value and importance.